Get

 Conclusion

 Accidents happen, and your dog stepping on glass or other potentially harmful objects can cause injury.
-Remember that the first step is to contact your vet, even for a minor injury to the paw pad.
+Remember that the first step is to contact a vet, even for a minor injury to the paw pad.
 For severe injuries, contact your local emergency vet and call them before heading out to see what you can do to make your dog more comfortable for the ride.

 Remember to keep a first-aid kit handy to prepare for such incidents and keep the areas your dog frequents free from glass, debris, or other harmful objects.